Movement controls for electric ants in Queensland

 Managing electric ant carriers

 When moving electric ant carriers from a property within the restricted zone of the electric ant biosecurity zone, residents and businesses must comply with the relevant movement controls.

 You must hold a biosecurity instrument permit, which allows you to move an electric ant carrier:

 - between properties within the restricted zone

-- from a property within a biosecurity zone to a property outside of the biosecurity zone.
+- from a property within the biosecurity zone to a property outside of the biosecurity zone.